 The Disaster Artist (2017)

-In 2003, the mysterious Tommy Wiseau directed, produced, wrote and starred in The Room.
-With its convoluted plot and healthy supply of WTF-moments (Wiseau’s performance chief among them), it gained notoriety among film critics and audiences worldwide as one of the “worst movies ever made.”
+In 2003, Tommy Wiseau directed, produced, wrote and starred in The Room.
+With its convoluted plot and healthy supply of WTF-moments (Wiseau’s performance chief among them), it gained notoriety among film critics and audiences as one of the “worst movies ever made.”
 The Disaster Artist chronicles The Room’s rocky production—and the unlikely bond between Wiseau (James Franco) and co-star Greg Sestero (Dave Franco).
-Fortunately, The Disaster Artist has no mean streak whatsoever—instead, you’ll find a quirky comedy about friendship, impossible dreams and the magic of movies.
+Fortunately, The Disaster Artist has no mean streak whatsoever—instead, you’ll find a quirky comedy about friendship and impossible dreams.

-Next, check out the highest-rated movies on Netflix Canada!
+Next, check out the best movies on Netflix Canada, according to Rotten Tomatoes!